 • Estimated total engagement

-You can also see more details analysis results such as:
+You can also see more detailed analysis results, such as:

 • Performance by post type: How different types of posts performed based on your chosen metric.